ashvin27/react-datatable/README.md

 # Contribution
-The owner is no longer able to support this repository, if anyone wants can contribute to add new feature and resolve the issues.
-So please use it carefully.
+  **I'm back**: I will continue on it to resolve the bugs and add new features.
+If anyone wants can also contibutes to it.

 # react-datatable